-Improved: You can share content across multiple channels without having to juggle passwords and open new apps each time.
+Improved position: You can share content across multiple channels without having to juggle passwords and open new apps each time.

 This could be especially helpful for businesses that pitch themselves to potential customers.
 I’ve written before about the fluff we all see online from companies describing themselves.
 It might be the “About Us” page on their website or part of the sales brochure.
 You’ve seen it in the wild:

-Original: We are the leading solutions provider of XYZ.
+Original position: We are the leading solutions provider of XYZ.

 Why does that matter?

-You know you’re getting quality.
+Because you know you’re getting quality.

 We win lots of awards.